 WUCWO examines the critical issues that have an impact on the lives of women internationally and promotes the dignity of every human being.

 WUCWO coordinates the activities of Catholic women's organisations worldwide, serving as a necessary link between them and the network of international organizations and faith communities.

 Through them, WUCWO helps train those who are without resources or opportunities, provides victims of violence and poverty a means of subsistence for them and their children and helps enable them to fulfill their mission of evangelisation and to work for human development.

 WUCWO’s principal areas of activity are:

-- Promote the formation of women to meet contemporary challenges
+• Promote the formation of women in order for them to face contemporary challenges

-- Co-ordinate activities of Member Organisations at the international level and represent them in international bodies
+• Promote and coordinate the activities of Member Organisations at the international level and represent them in international bodies

-- Network with other international organisations and faith communities for the respect of human rights, especially for women
+• Network with other international organisations and faith communities for the respect of human rights, especially those of women